Deborah SheplerLinks Section

 If you have not joined yet please contact our county Financial Secretary at firstname.lastname@example.org or 570-366-2473 for membership forms.
 If you are already a member you will be receiving a letter in the mail from the State Association.

-RESPONDER SAFETY has 23 different on-line training programs for first responders who provide traffic control.
+RESPONDER SAFETY has 26 different FREE on-line training programs for first responders who provide traffic control.
 Each one requires the successfull completion of a short test.
 A certificate is issued for each module.
 If you are new to their web site you will need to register to take the training.
 To access this site see the "Links" section on the left of this web page.
 Here is a listing of the courses available:

 (1) Advance Warning